brownae/react101/README.md

         unsubscribe(); //It stops tracking here

-    With dispatch() you must define a 'type'.
+    With dispatch() you MUST define a 'type'.
 After you have done that you can add as much as you want.

     Below we add a new key value pair ... 'incrementBy: 5'.
 Then inside the switch case 'INCREMENT' we create a new variable called 'incrementBy'.
 It's value will depend on if the 'typeof' 'action.incrementBy' is a number.
 If it is then use that number, if false then use the number 1.
 This is done with a ternary operator.